 |Growth Rate:||Slow.
 Up to 40 ft tall and 15 ft wide.|

 |Cold Tolerance:||USDA zones 9b (25 – 30 F) to 11 (above 40 F)|

 |Soil Req:||Well-drained alkaline to slightly acidic soil.|

-The Caranday Palm has single, gray, very hard trunk around 7-10 inches in diameter.
-Younger palm trees retain spiny old leaf bases that eventually fall off as the tree matures.
-Trunk is gray and has cylindrical shape.
+The Caranday Palm is characterized by its single, sturdy gray trunk, which typically measures around 7-10 inches in diameter.
+In its youth, these palm trees retain spiny old leaf bases that gradually shed as the tree matures, revealing a gray, cylindrical trunk.